Souptacular/SoulForge/applications/application-template.md

 - **Estimated Duration:** 1 month
 - **FTE:** 1.5
-- **Costs:** 8,000 USD
+- **Costs:** 6,000 USD

 ...

-## Future Plans
+## Extended Scope

-Please include here:

-- How you intend to finance the project's long-term maintenance and development
-- How you intend to use, enhance, and promote your project in the short term
+- How you intend to use, enhance, and promote your project in the short term and How do you think this to be incorporated or collaborated with other projects.
-- The team's long-term plans and intentions in relation to it